 At this point I wasn’t sure if the show was doing self-conscious camp or just plain silliness, but it was enough of a question to lure me in for further episode(s plural).

-Thanks for at least giving me this show, 2016, which will be otherwise known as the year we hit Bleak TV.
+Thanks for at least giving me this show, 2016, which would be otherwise known as the year we hit Bleak TV.

 What a breath of fresh air – I mean, Purgatory?
 Demons, metaphorical and actual?
 Hot, Harley-riding leading lady with boots, leather jacket, gun, and a dark past?
 Western theme?
 Horror spin?
 Great one-liners?
 Comic relief?